by Madeline Bocaro

 – John Lennon 1971

 The final years of John Lennon’s life were fulfilling, exciting and wonderful.
 He was living with his beloved wife after a failed separation, raising young child in New York City and baking bread.
 He enjoyed visits from his first son, Julian.
+These few final years were not without problems, but their love endured.

 John had won his long, grueling deportation battle.
 John and Yoko’s association with hippies, yippies and radicals when they first moved to New York City in 1971 led to major legal problems, which started in 1968 when John and Yoko were arrested for cannabis possession in London.
 (John took responsibility to clear Yoko’s name).
 John was awarded his green card and finally granted the right to stay in America.
 This victory was announced on March 11, 1975, the same day as Yoko’s pregnancy with Sean, who was to be born on John’s birthday, October 9th.
 The couple renewed their wedding vows on their anniversary, March 20th.
 On July 27, 1976, John proudly displayed his green card to the press, announcing all of his good news!